Network Tools:

 How does the WHOIS Lookup work?

-The WHOIS Lookup uses RDAP (Registration Data Access Protocol), the modern replacement for traditional WHOIS port-43 queries.
+The Best Answer Hub WHOIS Lookup uses RDAP (Registration Data Access Protocol), the modern replacement for traditional WHOIS port-43 queries.
 Your browser first queries IANA's RDAP bootstrap service to find the correct RDAP server for the domain's top-level domain (like .com or .org).
 It then queries that RDAP server for the domain's registration data.
 RDAP returns structured JSON data including registrar information, creation date, expiration date, name servers, and status codes.
-Because RDAP servers are run by individual registries, CORS support varies — some will respond directly to browser requests while others require a server-side relay.
+Because RDAP servers are run by individual registries, CORS support varies, with some responding directly to browser requests while others require a server-side relay.

 Why does WHOIS sometimes show a CORS error?

 RDAP servers are operated by hundreds of different domain registries and registrars around the world, and not all of them configure CORS (Cross-Origin Resource Sharing) headers to allow browser-based requests.
-When a RDAP server does not include CORS headers, your browser blocks the response for security reasons — this is a standard web security feature, not a bug.
-In these cases, the tool displays the raw RDAP URL so you can query it from a server-side tool like curl if needed.
-We intentionally do not use a proxy server because that would violate our privacy-first promise of keeping your queries client-side.
+When an RDAP server does not include CORS headers, your browser blocks the response for security reasons.
+This is a standard web security feature, not a bug.
+In these cases, the Best Answer Hub Network Tools display the raw RDAP URL so you can query it from a server-side tool like curl if needed.
+The tool intentionally avoids using a proxy server to preserve its privacy-first design and keep your queries client-side.

 Can I use the Network Tools offline?

-No. Unlike most other tools in the Developer Toolbox, the Network Tools require an active internet connection because they query live DNS servers, websites, and RDAP registries.
+No. Unlike most other tools in the Developer Toolbox, the Best Answer Hub Network Tools require an active internet connection because they query live DNS servers, websites, and RDAP registries.
 The DNS Lookup connects to Google DNS-over-HTTPS, the Site Check connects to the target website, and the WHOIS Lookup connects to IANA RDAP servers.
 These are inherently online operations.
-However, no data passes through Best Answer Hub servers — your browser communicates directly with the public infrastructure.
+However, no data passes through Best Answer Hub servers, so your browser communicates directly with the public infrastructure.

 Is my search history logged?